Libensemble/libensemble/docs/data_structures/platform_specs.rst

 libEnsemble detects platform specifications including MPI runners and resources.
 Usually this will result in the correct settings.
-However, users can configure platform specification via the `platform_specs`_ option or indicate a known platform via the `platform`_ option.
+However, users can configure platform specifications via the `platform_specs`_ option or indicate a known platform via the `platform`_ option.

 platform_specs